10 Essential HTML Tags Every Web Developer Must Know

 </html>

 These tags create the basic structure that every webpage needs.
 Think of them as the skeleton of your document!
+If you’d like to explore all HTML tags in more detail, check out the HTML Reference Guide on MDN Web Docs.

 2. Heading Tags (<h1> to <h6>)